 3 hours - January to September

-You can find accommodations on both the North and South shore of the Snæfellsnes Peninsula, especially aorund Grundarfjordur and Hellnar
+You can find accommodations on both the North and South shore of the Snæfellsnes Peninsula, especially around Grundarfjordur and Hellnar

-As stated before, I think styaing in Grundarfjordur is great to be able to quickly reach Kirkjufell for sunset, sunrise and Northern lights.
+As stated before, I think staying in Grundarfjordur is great to be able to quickly reach Kirkjufell for sunset, sunrise and Northern lights.

 I personally stayed at:

-Framnes in Grundarfjörður: The location was great not far from the famous Kirkjufellsfoss allowing us to get there at sunset and sunrise.
-In the morning we were even greater by a beautiful rainbow over Kirkjufell.
+Framnes in Grundarfjörður: The location was great, not far from the famous Kirkjufellsfoss, allowing us to get there at sunset and sunrise.
+In the morning, it was even better with a beautiful rainbow over Kirkjufell.